 - Valuation report: Your bank or lender may require a valuation report as part of their lending criteria.

 - Insurance: You may need to arrange insurance cover as part of your loan conditions.

 - Sale of property: You may need to have begun the process of, or finalise the sale of current a property.

 Your lawyer will negotiate conditions and inclusions with the seller on your behalf and make sure they have been met within an agreed timeframe.
 While your agreement is conditional, you can decline to proceed with the purchase the home without penalty.

 An unconditional offer is where there are no conditions attached to your offer to buy.
 By this stage, you should have sought independent legal advice and reviewed all the conditions in your Sale and Purchase Agreement.
 Make sure you have carried out all due diligence and before your offer goes unconditional, because if your offer is accepted you will be legally committed to the purchase of the home.

 The KiwiBuild Deed of Covenant

-A unique condition of buying a KiwiBuild home is that you will need to commit to and sign a Deed of Covenant.
+A unique condition of buying a KiwiBuild home is that you will need to commit to and sign a Deed of Covenant, which must be returned to the KiwiBuild Unit prior to settlement.
 This is a legally binding agreement that confirms you intend to live in your KiwiBuild home as your primary place of residence for a minimum period of time before the home can be rented out or sold: